Music / Murray Gold

 - Recycled Trailer Music: Inverted.
 The pre-series trailers were often used to debut a new theme; Series Three's "All the Strange, Strange Creatures" (which didn't appear until episode three) and "I Am the Doctor" prior to its use in episode one of Series Five.

 - Soundtrack Dissonance:

 - "Love Don't Roam", a pop song played at a wedding party all about being separated from your loved one forever.

 - Suspiciously Similar Song: Gold has confirmed that his opening track from Series One, "Westminster Bridge", is an imitation of Pixies' Cecilia Ann.

 - Theme Music Power-Up: Various.
 "The Doctor's Theme" made a triumphant return at the climax of "Forest of the Dead" and "The End of Time, Part 2".
 "The Doctor Forever" is often used for moments of heroism (especially "Voyage of the Damned").
-"Martha's Theme" becomes "Triumphant" in her final scene of "Last of the Time Last"; and "I Am the Doctor" is basically one big power up (but its most epic form is "Words Win Wars", over the Doctor's speech at Stonehenge).
+"Martha's Theme" becomes "Triumphant" in her final scene of "Last of the Time Lords"; and "I Am the Doctor" is basically one big power up.

 - Theme Song Assonance:

 - The Master's Theme incorporates both the "four knocks" bass line from the show's theme tune as well as a rising string motif that screams "The Mah-STER!
 The MAH-STER!"
 Gold confirmed in his liner notes.